The World's Strictest Parents: Australia

 The Seven Network also created their own series of The World's Strictest Parents, hosted by singer and actor Axle Whitehead.
 The first season debuted in Australia on 22 July 2009.
 However, a sneak peek was shown on 24 June 2009 and was the top watched show of the week, with 1.875 million people tuning in.
 Whitehead's song Way Home was featured in the advertisements.
 The show is classified PG.

 A second season went to air on 14 July 2010, starting with two British episodes featuring Whitehead's narration.

 Season 3 premiered on 10 August 2011, however the series was continually interrupted due to the airing of the third season of The X Factor Australia.

 The remainder of season three was aired in the middle of 2012.

 The show did not return for a fourth season in 2013, due to poor ratings.
-Repeats of old episodes were aired on Sunday afternoons.
+Instead, repeats of old episodes began airing on Sunday afternoons.